ziselsberger/doc_to_readme/README.md

-# Automatic Module Documentation in README
+# Automatic (Python) Module Documentation in README

 ## What's this?

-Automated docstring extraction and creation/update of module documentation in README File.
+Automated docstring extraction and creation/update of documentation (of python modules) in README File.

 ### Why?